Who's in? California recall candidate list draws confusion

 SACRAMENTO, Calif.
-(AP) — The official list of who's running in California's recall election of Democratic Gov. Gavin Newsom remained unsettled Sunday, with conservative talk radio host Larry Elder maintaining he should be included and state officials giving no details as to why he wasn't.
+(AP) — The official list of who's running in California's recall election of Democratic Gov. Gavin Newsom remained unsettled Sunday, with conservative talk radio host Larry Elder maintaining he should be included but state officials saying he submitted incomplete tax returns, a requirement to run.

-Secretary of State spokeswoman Jenna Dresner said all candidates who didn't qualify were told why, but a spokesperson for Elder's campaign said they did not receive any notification.
-The spokesperson, Ying Ma, said Elder submitted voter signatures from three counties and the campaign assumed the state hadn't finished adding them together.
-Candidates must pay a nearly $4,200 filing fee or submit 7,000 signatures.
+Elder's next recourse is to go to court to get on the ballot for the Sept.
+14 election.
+Candidates are required to submit tax returns for the five most recent taxable years and pay a nearly $4,200 few or submit 7,000 signatures.
+A letter to Elder shared late Sunday by the secretary of state's office does not detail what tax information he did not include, and Elder's campaign didn't immediately respond to a request for comment.
+Several other candidates have not yet filed their 2020 tax returns so they only submitted four year's worth of returns.

-Though Ma said the campaign expected the issue to be resolved Monday, Dresner said “any changes to the list at this point would be through court order."
+Earlier in the day, spokeswoman Ying Ma said the campaign hadn't been notified about why Elder was not on the list of candidates released Saturday and assumed the state hadn't added up the signatures he'd gathered.

 When Elder announced his candidacy July 12, he instantly became one of the most recognizable Republicans in the field given his years on talk radio and appearances on Fox News and was viewed as a candidate who could further energize GOP voters.
 Though Elder is likely to excite many voters, most Republicans are unlikely to stay home if he's not on the list, said Jack Pitney, a professor of political science at Claremont McKenna College.